ice3-software/between-kit/Docs/Usage.md

 ###Overview

-This document, in tandem with the framework's use cases and unit tests, aims to describe how you can use BetweenKit in your app.
-It briefly introduces the problem domain and framework components, and then proceeds to explain how to leverage these components with a series of step-by-step usage guides.
+This document aims to describe how you can use BetweenKit in your app.
+It  introduces the domain concepts in a series of premises and then intrpduces the core framework components.
+It provides example code snippets where possible; for full working examples, see the various Use Cases and unit tests.

 ###Problem Domain